Writing Tools - the STYLE and DICTION Programs USD:32-1

 and auxiliary verbs.
 Since most function words are short, they

 tend to lower the average word length.
-The average length of
+The average length of non-

-words less than the average; long sentences are those at least 10
+less than the average; long sentences are those at least 10 words

-all sentences longer than ``number''.
+longer than ``number''.

 Because of the difficulties in dealing with the many uses of